RESCUED BY FAITH: THE CONNIE AND LARRY VAN OOSTEN STORY

 What You Need To Know:

-RESCUED BY FAITH, streaming on Lifetime, tells the incredible true story of Connie and Larry Van Oosten, who are awoken one night by a masked intruder.
-He kidnaps them, holding them hostage in the basement of a vacant house, and demands that the couple drain their bank accounts and give him the money.
-As the couple works with the kidnapper in hopes of making it out alive, they constantly return to their strong faith, certain that God is with them.
-When a suspicious bank manager gets authorities involved, it’s a race against the clock to find the Van Oostens and bring their kidnapper to justice.
+Streaming on Lifetime, RESCUED BY FAITH tells the incredible true story of Connie and Larry Van Oosten.
+Connie and Larry are enjoying their retirement with their close-knit family.
+One night, however, a masked intruder wakes them up, kidnaps them and holds them hostage in a vacant home’s basement.
+The kidnapper forces Connie to drain their bank accounts and give him access to their money.
+As Connie and Larry work with the kidnapper in hopes of making it out alive, they constantly return to their strong faith, certain that God is with them.

-RESCUED BY FAITH has a strong plot, with a twist that will shock viewers who are unfamiliar with the Van Oosten case.
-The movie’s cast, led by Nancy Travis, Mike Pniewski, and Jake Allyn, gives excellent performances that will move the audience.
-RESCUED BY FAITH has a strong Christian worldview, promoting themes of faith, prayer, and forgiveness.
-The movie includes some violent scenes, such as a character getting tased and several characters facing guns, along with discussions of a loss of faith, but otherwise, RESCUED BY FAITH contains no objectionable content.
-MOVIEGUIDE® advises wisdom media to discuss minor questionable elements.
+RESCUED BY FAITH has a strong plot, with a twist in the story that will shock viewers who are unfamiliar with the Van Oosten case.
+Lead actors Nancy Travis and Mike Pniewski deliver moving performances as Connie and Larry.
+Jake Allyn creates a chilling performance as the villain.
+RESCUED BY FAITH has a strong Christian worldview.
+It promotes faith, prayer and forgiveness.
+However, the movie does include some light violence and discussions about losing faith.
+Otherwise, though, RESCUED BY FAITH contains no objectionable content.
+MOVIEGUIDE® advises caution for younger children.

 Content: